danditomaso/meshtastic-bot/README.md

 - `/bug <title>`: Submit a bug report (opens an interactive modal)
 - `/feature <title>`: Request a new feature (opens an interactive modal)

+## Environment Files

+This bot uses environment files to manage configuration and secrets for different environments.

+**Recommendation:** Create both `.env.dev` and `.env.prod` files with different Discord servers:
+- **Development (`.env.dev`)**: Use a personal Discord server for testing bot changes and updates without affecting your production users
+- **Production (`.env.prod`)**: Use your main Discord server where real users interact with the bot

+### `.env.dev` - Development Secrets
+Use this file when developing or testing the bot locally.
+Development mode:
+- Provides verbose logging for debugging
+- Registers slash commands instantly to your test server (no global propagation delay)
+- Should point to a personal/test Discord server (use a different `DISCORD_SERVER_ID` & `DISCORD_TOKEN`)
+- Runs using Docker via the included `run.sh` script

+### `.env.prod` - Production Secrets
+Use this file when deploying the bot to your production Discord server.
+Production mode:
+- Uses optimized logging
+- Registers commands globally (may take up to 1 hour to propagate)
+- Points to your main production Discord server
+- Runs using Docker via the included `run.sh` script

+Both modes use the same Docker setup - the only difference is which environment file you pass to `run.sh`.
+More details about using the `run.sh` file are covered in the [Deployment](#deployment) section

 ## Discord Bot Setup

 Before running the bot, you need to create a Discord application and configure it properly.